RichardByrne95/CI-MS4-TuckIn/README.md

 ### Using Django and Gmail to Send Emails

-In order to send emails to users who either set up an account or place an order, a simple SMTP server was setup in gmail using the developer's chosen email address via the following steps:
+In order to send emails to users who either set up an account or place an order, a simple SMTP server was set up in Gmail using the developer's chosen email address via the following steps:

 1. In Gmail, 'Settings' was opened, then the 'Accounts and Imports' section was selected, and then 'Other Google Account settings' was clicked.
 2. 2-step verification was enabled under the 'Security' tab.